Hong Kong National Party: Platform

-The ultimate goals of the party as it claims are to end the Chinese rule in Hong Kong and build an independent and autonomous Republic of Hong Kong.
+The party asserts its ultimate objectives to be the cessation of Chinese government control in Hong Kong and the establishment of a sovereign and self-governing Republic of Hong Kong.
 The party said it would use "whatever effective means" to push for independence, including fielding candidates in the 2016 Legislative Council election.

 Founding

 The Hong Kong National Party was established on 28 March 2016 by members consisting of mostly active university students, also some fresh graduates who have been working for a few years and professionals who were mostly in their 20s.
 The party was convened by Chan Ho-tin, a Hong Kong Polytechnic University student who participated in the protests of 2014 and led a campaign in an attempt to split the HKPU student union from the Hong Kong Federation of Students.